David Weinberger

 • international litigation, often involving companies in the United States.

 Leveraging his extensive experience, David seeks where appropriate to negotiate a quick and favourable resolution, often mitigating his clients’ risks.
-Where necessary, David also regularly runs trial.
+David also regularly runs trials, obtaining good outcomes for his clients.

 Since joining KCL Law in 2002, David has handled matters in all Victorian courts and the Federal Court of Australia.
 He has also represented clients in the Supreme Courts of New South Wales, Queensland, South Australia and Western Australia.
 David has appeared as Counsel before the High Court of Australia, and played a pivotal role in several leading cases in Australia, including: